 Like the previous French last name, Escoffier is linked to the Olde English surname “Edwards” and means “prosperity guard”.

-Although there is a second meaning which is “to dress” coming from the word “escofia”.
+There is a second meaning which is “to dress” coming from the word “escofia”.

 Farrow is another French last name that comes from an occupation.
 It is named after an ironworker, or “ferror”.